aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-document/insert-and-append-documents/_index.md

 {{% /alert %}}

-The following code example demonstrates how to append a document to the end of another document:
+The following code example shows how to append a document to the end of another document:

 {{< gist "aspose-words-gists" "eacc4fc7407a98d683f3084bb86d58f7" "Examples-DocsExamples-DocsExamples-Programming with Documents-Working with Document-Join and append documents-KeepSourceFormatting.cs" >}}

 ## Import and Insert Nodes Manually

-Aspose.Words enables you to insert and append documents automatically without any previous importing requirements.
+Aspose.Words allows you to insert and append documents automatically without any previous importing requirements.
 However, if you need to insert or append a specific node of your document, such as a section or a paragraph, then first you need to import this node manually.

 When you need to insert or append one section or paragraph to another, you essentially need to import the nodes of the first document node tree into the second one using the [ImportNode](https://apireference.aspose.com/words/net/aspose.words/nodeimporter/methods/importnode) method.
 After importing your nodes, you need to use the [InsertAfter](https://apireference.aspose.com/words/net/aspose.words/compositenode/methods/insertafter)/[InsertBefore](https://apireference.aspose.com/words/net/aspose.words/compositenode/methods/insertbefore) method to insert a new node after/before the reference node.
 This enables you to customize the inserting process by importing nodes from a document and inserting it at given positions.